canfar/openstack-sandbox/doc/CANFAR_openstack_ldap_integration.md

 However, **projects** can be created within domains, and the LDAP users can be associated with those projects.
 This setup *should* be sufficient for domain-based accounting purposes.

-Note that these commands will ultimately be executed by someone at UVic with access to the **$ADMIN_TOKEN_DOMAIN**.
+Note that these commands will ultimately be executed by someone at UVic with access to the **$CANFAR_ADMIN_TOKEN**.
 See this reference for the full [v3 API](http://developer.openstack.org/api-ref-identity-v3.html).

 1. **Create a project**

    ```
    $ curl -s \
-     -H "X-Auth-Token: $ADMIN_TOKEN_DOMAIN" \
+     -H "X-Auth-Token: $CANFAR_ADMIN_TOKEN" \
      -H "Content-Type: application/json" \
      -d '{ "project": { "description": "a canfar group", "domain_id": "8d372ada740a477e856c11fe6e3a4909", "name": "scuba2"}}' \
      http://localhost:5000/v3/projects